RequestContext

 This method reads the JSON-formatted body of the HTTP request and returns it as a string.
 It expects the

-.
+Content-Type header to be set to application/json.
 If the content type does not match, an InvalidDataException

 is thrown.
 This method is useful when the request body is expected to be in JSON format and you need to process it as